cagdu/discord-bot-template/README.md

-# discord-bot-template
-Template for Discord bots
+# Template for Discord bots

 • Create a Discord BOT.

 • Replace `token` in `data/discord.json` file.

 • Replace `database` name in `data/mysql.json` file.

 The next is as you already know.